TFM93/spacet/README.md

 ## Introduction
 SpaceT Microservice schedules launches by sharing the launchpads with spaceX.
+I've considered that we can't control the spaceX launches therefore, the API must prioritize them.
+This means our internally booked launches can be canceled after booking if they conflict with SpaceX's schedule.
+The system works by periodically fetching the upcoming launches from spaceX API  and cancelling internal bookings that are scheduled on the same launchpad for the same day.
+When a cancellation occurs, an event is dispatched to an event broker to notify other services.

+Additionally, users can cancel their bookings by sending their ticket ID to the API.

 Note:
-Due to time constraints, not all infrastructure package tests have been fully covered.
+- Due to time constraints, not all infrastructure package tests have been fully covered.
 However, some tests have been implemented to showcase specific scenarios.
+- Although the challenge mentions 2049 as the present year, i didn't restrict the API to only accept bookings after this date because the spaceX API is returning upcoming launches only in 2022;

 ## Installation